If you paid a scammer

-Contact the company or bank that issued the credit card or debit card.
+Contact the company or financial institution that issued the credit card or debit card.
 Tell them it was a fraudulent charge.
 Ask them to reverse the transaction and give you your money back.
 Learn more here

 Did you pay with a gift card?

 Contact the company that issued the gift card.
 Tell them it was used in a scam and ask if they can refund your money.
 Keep the gift card itself, and the gift card receipt.Learn more here

 Did you send a wire transfer through a company like Western Union or MoneyGram?

 Contact the wire transfer company or your financial institution.
 Tell them it was a fraudulent transfer.
 Ask them to reverse the wire transfer and give you your money back.Learn more here

 Did you send money through a money transfer app?